3 months Premium FREE

 ⚠ What to Watch

-- • Faces persistent structural headwinds from the secular industry shift toward passive investing, reflected in a negative 5-year EPS CAGR of -7.1%
+- • Faces ongoing structural headwinds from the secular industry shift toward passive indexing and ETF tax advantages over traditional mutual funds, reflected in the negative 5-year EPS CAGR of -7.1%.

 📊 Historical Trends (10 Years)